 During the holidays, ride through neighborhoods with lots of lights and lawn displays.
 Make sure to bring hot chocolate.

 Organize surprise birthday parties.
 Partner with a local coffee shop.
 Bring party hats.
-Have family waiting to surprise them when the trishaw with their loved one rolls up.
+Have family waiting to surprise when the trishaw arrives

 Participate in any and every local parade.
 4th of July.
 Christmas.
 Decorate your trishaw and have older adult riding partners lead out the parade in style!